 Learner behaviour and etiquette

-- Clearly communicate that ‘classroom standard’ of behaviour is expected from all participants.
+- Clearly communicate that ‘classroom standard’ of behaviour is expected from all participants at all times.

 - Create and agree clear ground rules to reflect the standard of behaviour expected based on their existing school or setting behaviour management policy.